-- Should you buy cheap Windows and Office original license keys?
+- Should you buy cheap software keys for Windows and Office from online stores?

 - Is it safe to install and use them?